Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 ### `Bioconductor` annotation packages

 `Bioconductor` contains many different types of annotation packages.
-In this section we highlight the most heavily used packages and their common uses.
+This section highlights the most heavily used packages and their common applications.

 * OrgDb